Nix(OS) Cheatsheet

 Using nix profile to install packages #

-nix profile install nixpkgs#<package name>
+nix profile install nixpkgs#<package name> # install a package

 nix profile install nixpkgs/nixos-unstable#<package name> # install an unstable package